* Trump forges deal for 3-month debt ceiling reprieve

 He also warned on Wednesday that the United States would no longer tolerate North Korea's actions after its sixth nuclear test, but said the use of military force against Pyongyang would not be his "first choice."

-Gavin Parry, managing director of Parry International Trading in Hong Kong, said "North Korean fears have calmed, and you have some glimmers visible at the end of the tunnel, with Trump talking about tax reform."
+"North Korean fears have calmed, and you have some glimmers visible at the end of the tunnel, with Trump talking about tax reform," said Gavin Parry, managing director of Parry International Trading in Hong Kong.

 "Talk of tax reform tends to bring a little bit of 'animal spirit' back to markets," he said.
 "This carries over to Japan, where the Bank of Japan's monetary policy is expected to remain easy, with no tapering on the horizon there."